All Episodes

 His name was Dick Purton.

-But there were a number of other morning DJs that made a a career out of these funny put-on telephone calls, except they were real.
+But there were a number of other morning DJs that made a career out of these funny put-on telephone calls, except they were real.

-Well, then all of a sudden, one day the FCC came along and said, You cannot do this.
+Well, then all of a sudden, one day, the FCC came along and said, you cannot do this.

 You can't call out, nor can you record somebody without their permission.

-I mean, one of the most fun things I ever did was to pretend I had a picture phone uh in Pittsburgh.
+I mean, one of the most fun things I ever did was to pretend I had a picture phone in Pittsburgh.

 This is 70s.

-And there was a gimbal's department store right across the street from the radio station, KQV.
+And there was a gimbals department store right across the street from the radio station, KQV.

-So I went over there, went to the lingerie department, and I sculpted it all out, and I got the girl look working there, the woman working, what she was wearing, uh, where the cash register was, where all the stuff in the lingerie department was.
+And I got the girl working there, the woman working at what she was wearing, where the cash register was, where all the stuff in the lingerie department was.

-Made notes, and I went back and I went to production room of the radio station, or turned on the tape recorder, and I called over there.
+Made notes, and I went back and I went to the production room of the radio station.

-Hello, Gimbal, can we help you?
+Can we help you?

-Yes, guy, like the lingerie department.
+Yes, guys, I like the lingerie department.

 Thank you.